A couple of days ago, I started feeling a bit off. Tired. Run down. I never feel like that.

 First thing this morning I call the dentist’s office and told them something was very wrong.
-I go in and they take a bunch of x-rays and the dentist does an exam.
-She tells me I have a viral infection in my mouth.
+I went in and they took a bunch of x-rays and the dentist did an exam.
+She told me I have a viral infection in my mouth.
 That it’s normal to feel sick and run down with this.

 The dentist said she herself had this in 2008.
 She said the virus usually comes back.
 But that it’s not ever as painful as the first time.
 She’s been very lucky and hers has not returned.